How Did it All Begin?

 After the crater’s creation, geologists set it on fire to prevent the spread of methane gas.
 They thought the crater would burn for a few weeks, but they were wrong.
 It has been burning for more than four decades.
 No one knows when it will die down.

 The crater is around 274 kilometers away from the capital Ashgabat.
-According to The Sun, it has a 226 ft diameter and is 98 ft deep.
+According to Wikipedia, it has a 226 ft diameter and is 98 ft deep.
 The Door to Hell, as locals call it, certainly reminds us of the myths of the underworld.

 In recent years, the Door to Hell gained more popularity and has become one of the main tourist attractions in Turkmenistan.
 The Turkmen government, however, only promoted the UNESCO World Heritage sites such as Kunya-Urgench, Ancient Merv, and Nisa for a long time, thinking the crater would cause a bad reputation for the country.
 They have very recently accepted the fame of the crater and took some actions to promote it as a tourist attraction.